u0-ani-nya/TeleGemini_NT/README.md

     * `BOT_TOKEN`: Your Telegram Bot API token.
 You can get one by talking to [@BotFather](https://t.me/BotFather).
     * `GOOGLE_API_KEY`: Your Google Bard API key.
 You can get one from [Google AI Studio](https://makersuite.google.com/).
     * `AUTHORIZED_USERS`: A comma-separated list of Telegram usernames or user IDs that are authorized to access the bot. (optional) Example value: `shonan23,1234567890`
+    * `ADMINS`: Set who control the bot.
+The first one is owner and only he/she can add/delete other admin Example value: `ADMINS='1262948436,xxxxxx,xxxxx` make sure that is your telegram ID
+    * INSTRUCTION : Set what you want your bot remind.
+    * INSTRUCTION_ORIGINAL : Set the default instruction in order to prevent some admin change to another instruction and you lost the one you need.
 4. Run the bot:
     * `python main.py` (if not using pipenv)
     * `pipenv run python main.py` (if using pipenv)